 Neither of these are small issues.
 One source with direct Fiori experience reports that the biggest problem is the effort required to upgrade SAP products and the expertise required to install Fiori.
 What percentage of SAP customers have all the upgrades and enhancement packs in place for Fiori?
 It is impossible to determine, but it cannot be a large percentage.

 Another source points out that slow adoption of HANA is a major impediment to Fiori.
-Out of 85,000 SAP Business Suite customers, only about 1,000 have bought Business Suite on HANA, and SAP doesn't say how many of them are live on HANA.
-Even if all of them are live on HANA, that is only about 1% of Business Suite customers.
+Out of approximately 40,000 SAP Business Suite customers, only about 1,000 have bought Business Suite on HANA, and SAP doesn't say how many of them are live on HANA.
+Even if all of them are live on HANA, that is less than 3% of Business Suite customers.
 Charging for Fiori is "a small barrier" in comparison to the need to implement HANA.